Breech birthPregnancy - breech; Delivery - breech

-- Your baby's heart beat is also monitored.
+- Your baby's heartbeat to be monitored.

 - Part of the placenta tears away from the lining of your womb

-- Your baby's heart beat drops too low, which can happen if the umbilical cord is tightly wrapped around the baby
+- Your baby's heartbeat drops too low, which can happen if the umbilical cord is tightly wrapped around the baby

 If My Baby Doesn't Turn, Will I Have a C-section?

 Most babies who remain breech after an attempt at turning them will be delivered by C-section.
 Your provider will explain the risk of delivering a breech baby vaginally.

 Today, the option to deliver a breech baby vaginally is not offered in most cases.
 The safest way for a breech baby to be born is by C-section.